celeste1030/sqlalchemy-challenge/README.md

 **Routes**

-The routes I used for my FLask API are here:
+The routes I used for my Flask API are here:
 [routes](app.py)